Acyclicity in finite groups and groupoids: Conclusion and primary applications

 \paragraph*{Acknowledgements.} This paper has a complicated history.
 It is based on ideas revolving about acyclicity in hypergraphs and Cayley groups that I first expounded in \cite{Otto12JACM} (the journal version of a LICS 2010 paper).
 That paper deals with the construction of finite $N$-acyclic groups and applies it to the finite model theory of the guarded fragment.
 The promising extension to the groupoid situation was seemingly achieved with~\cite{lics2013}, which also paved the way to more fundamental applications in hypergraph coverings and extension properties for partial automorphisms.
-These applications were successively elaborated in a series of arXive preprints leading to~\cite{arXiv2018} and stand as key motivations and achievements also of my DFG project on \emph{Constructions and Analysis in Hypergraphs of Controlled Acyclicity}, 2013--18.
-The proposed construction of $N$-acyclic groupoids in~\cite{lics2013}, however, contained a serious flaw that was also carried in the arXive preprints.
+These applications were successively elaborated in a series of arXiv preprints leading to~\cite{arXiv2018} and stand as key motivations and achievements also of my DFG project on \emph{Constructions and Analysis in Hypergraphs of Controlled Acyclicity}, 2013--18.
+The proposed construction of $N$-acyclic groupoids in~\cite{lics2013}, however, contained a serious flaw that was also carried in the arXiv preprints.
 This mistake from~\cite{lics2013} was finally found out in 2019 by Julian Bitterlich \emph{after} he had shown, as part of his PhD work, that those results would positively resolve a longstanding conjecture by Henkell and Rhodes in semigroup theory, which had attracted the attention of, among others, Karl Auinger.
 I am deeply indebted to Julian Bitterlich for identifying and clarifying the gap in my earlier attempts at the construction of finite $N$-acyclic groupoids.
 Initial concerns about the use of my sketchy and, as it later turned out, truly flawed construction from~\cite{lics2013} in Julian Bitterlich's contributions had earlier been raised by Jiri~Kadourek.
 In a way, it was his initial challenge of the result that triggered the intense re-investigation that led to Julian's discovery of the actual flaw.
 I am also very grateful to Karl Auinger and Julian Bitterlich for helpful discussions in these difficult matters at the time of Julian's breakthrough and discovery of my mistake.
+Karl also provided extremely valuable critical comments on earlier versions of this paper.
+Those helped to eliminate some gaps and mistakes besides triggering a more specific treatment towards the Henckell--Rhodes conjecture in~\cite{ABO}, which also recasts key concepts from the current paper in a more algebraic framework.